 Document the place you are visiting.

 I know most of your photos will be about your baby or child/children.
-And this is what it should be about 🙂 However rememeber to photograph landscapes, sunsets, typical food, traditional costumes or products.
-Mix up your photos with close up of details and general scenes more open.
-They all be perfect photos to insert in an album to remember the place you visited.
+And this is what it should be about 🙂 However remember to photograph landscapes, sunsets, typical food, traditional costumes or products.
+Mix up your photos with a close up of details and general scenes more open.
+They all be perfect photos to insert into an album to remember the place you visited.
 They will tell your story there!

-Of course you don’t need to be on holiday to do that.
+Of course, you don’t need to be on holiday to do that.
 Think about how great it would be to document a day out in London.
-Starting from getting ready, the travelling, the place or building you are visiting, the lunch out, the activity abd fun of your child . . .
+Starting from getting ready, the travelling, the place or building you are visiting, the lunch out, the activity and fun of your child . . .

 Consider the clothing for your photos.

 I know I said holiday photography is all about fun!
 But you won’t be all day in a swimming pool, or by the beach . . . you will explore, visit and live your holiday as well.
-So when you go out for an evening stroll or an afternoon walk consider to wear something that will look nice in a photo.
-I always suggest my clients to have something plain and simple for their photos.
-I would be more relaxed on holiday but keep in mind that clothes choice can make such a big difference.
-Also have some nice accessories that match your child’s personality 🙂
+So when you go out for an evening stroll or an afternoon walk consider wearing something that will look nice in a photo.
+I always suggest my clients have something plain and simple for their photos.

+I would be more relaxed on holiday but keep in mind that clothes choices can make such a big difference.
+Also, have some nice accessories that match your child’s personality 🙂

 Tell a story

-I know most of parents wantes smiley children looking at the camera.
+I know most parents want smiley children looking at the camera.
 But do you know what?
-The most powerful images are the one where there is no eye contact with the camera.
+The most powerful images are the ones where there is no eye contact with the camera.
 It’s when you record a story and an emotion.
-When you will look back in 10-20 years time you can live agian that experience if you tell a little story.
+When you will look back in 10-20 years’ time you can live again that experience if you tell a little story.
 So photograph a little detail, a street sign, a particular plant, or animal, get the overall view . . .